mesdsingh/Matlab/README.md

-#This repository is created for all the open-source project is done by me
+##This repository contains Matlab's code for the open-source project done by me.